User Advisory Group (UAG) delegates represent different sections of our user community, not just their own interests.

 Map Room users

 Adam Chambers is a part-time PhD student at King’s College London working on the chancery of King Henry III of England.
-He uses the Map and Large Document Reading Room to study the chancery rolls and the Invigilation Room to study thirteen-century engrossments.
+He uses the Map and Large Document Reading Room to study the chancery rolls and the Invigilation Room to study 13th-century engrossments.
 Adam usually visits The National Archives on Saturdays.

 Contact Adam about the Map Room.